OVERVIEW OF CORPORATE GOVERNANCE PRINCIPLES AND ETHICAL STANDARDS UNDER MWONGOZO CODE

 To effectively implement the Mwongozo Code’s principles and ethical standards, organizations should establish policies and procedures that align with the Mwongozo Code’s principles and ensure that the members subscribe to the required code in the policies.
 They should also promote a culture of ethics and integrity throughout the organization, starting from top leadership to every employee.
 Regular monitoring and evaluation should be conducted to assess practice of good governance and identify areas for improvement.
 Finally, the stakeholders in the organizations should engage with one another to understand each person’s expectations and concerns to promote trust and accountability.

-In conclusion it important to note that, Mwongozo Code serves as a guiding framework for promoting good governance practices and ethical standards in Kenyan public sector entities.
+In conclusion it is important to note that, Mwongozo Code serves as a guiding framework for promoting good governance practices and ethical standards in Kenyan public sector entities.
 By adhering to its principles of accountability, transparency, integrity, and stakeholder engagement, organizations can strengthen their governance structures, enhance decision-making processes, and build sustainable relationships with stakeholders.
 Embracing these principles not only fosters organizational resilience but also contributes to broader socio-economic development goals in Kenya.

 Recent Posts